bruceravel/demeter/documentation/Athena/import/preproc.rst

 length of these intervals and the slewing speed of the monochromator determine the energy width of each measurement bin.
-Typically these measurement parameters are chosen to provide adequate resolution through the edge -- typically a third or a half of an electron volt.
+Typically these measurement parameters are chosen to provide adequate resolution through the edge |nd| typically a third or a half of an electron volt.
 This results in data that are vastly over-sampled in the EXAFS region.
 To improve the statistics in the EXAFS region and to make the data arrays smaller, it is useful to rebin the data.
 This process uses a boxcar